1bintangnaufal/upgrade/README.md

 ## Upcoming Features

-### Deletion Confirmation Modal
+### Deletion Confirmation Modal and Logout Confirmation Modal

 I tried to implement this feature but it messed up my database.
 Until I figure things out, just be careful with the delete button.

 ### Pagination

 When certain number of project cards are reached, they will go to the next page but stay on the same route.
-I really want to implement this feature but I still don't know how.
-Teach me?
-Hehe
+I really want to implement this feature but I'm still figuring how.

+### Auto Paragraph Indentation for Project Detail Description

+When you hit enter and make a new line, after submit and you view it, it's still not seperated paragraph.
+I'll look for the workaround about this.

 <hr>